joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 Let's imagine we are out in a desert, much like the Mojave, but far larger.
 It is an endless flat plain littered with rocks.
-To pass the time, I draw a very long grid on the ground with two rows.
-In each column I place a rock in either the upper row or the bottom row.
+To pass the time, I draw a very long grid on the ground with two rows, one to the north and one to the south.
+In each column I place a rock in either the northern row or the southern row.
 If the rock is in the northern row I consider it a "0" and if it is in the southern row I consider it a "1."
 These two rows will correspond to the ticker tape of a Turing machine.

 Beneath these two rows, I draw a set of $$N$$ boxes and I place a rock into one of these boxes.
 This set of boxes corresponds to the state of the Turing